The Distance Award continues for 2018-19!

 How do I enter?

-Entries must be submitted to firstname.lastname@example.org by midnight on November 15th to be in with a chance.
-Include your name, name of horse(s) and total kilometres for June 15th to November 15th.
+Entries must be submitted to firstname.lastname@example.org by midnight on the closing date (TBC) to be in with a chance.
+Include your name, name of horse(s) and total miles/kilometres for December 1st 2019 to the closing date (TBC).
 We’re trusting you all to be honest, so we’re only asking for a final total!

 I haven’t tracked my rides before, how do I do it?